 Our bodies rely on the food we eat—specifically sugar and fat—to fuel our cells' mitochondria, the internal powerhouses that provide the energy needed for all our vital functions.
 However, over time, as mitochondria convert fuel into energy, they naturally accumulate damage caused by free radicals.
 These highly reactive molecules, known as reactive oxygen species (ROS), are a byproduct of mitochondrial activity.

-While ROS play a role in certain cellular functions, an excess of these molecules can lead to oxidative stress and cellular damage via an iron-dependent cell death mechanism called ferroptosis.
+An excess of these molecules can lead to oxidative stress and cellular damage via an iron-dependent cell death mechanism called ferroptosis.
 If left unchecked, this damage can contribute to a range of serious health conditions, impacting everything from metabolic processes to neurological function.

 The Challenge of Protecting Mitochondria